raspberrypilearning/python_scrolling/en/step_1.md

 ## Introduction

-Build an obstacle game where your character has to reach a finishing point without colliding.
+Build a scrolling obstacle game where your character has to reach a finishing point without colliding with obstacles.

 <mark>
 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">